jmeridth/jmeridth/README.md

 Hi.
 I'm Jason or JM.

-I'm a software engineer with a passion for automation, open source, security and learning.
+I'm a software programmer with a passion for automation, open source, security and learning.